wkhere/webassembly/README.md

                 pick li ["item ", index]
             end
             random = :random.uniform(10)
-            if random == 10 do
+            if random == 5 do
               text "Lucky!
-You got 10"
+You got five"
             end
           end
           text "that was nice"